 In other words, there is a very limited time for an S corporation to cancel an investment of this type from an IRA before it becomes a C corporation, which would substantially change its fiscal situation.
 Therefore, RITA members will not knowingly invest the IRAs they have in their custody in “S” corporations*.
 But what do we mean by the rule of exclusive benefits in the real world?
 We used the term “disqualified person” above.
 It is essential that you understand the meaning of this term, as that understanding will make it easier for you to avoid creating a prohibited transaction.

 If your IRA transacts with a disqualified person, in most cases a prohibited transaction will result.
 There are a few other, less common parties that are considered to be disqualified individuals, including fiduciaries, such as their custodian.
-The exact list can be found on IRC 4975 (site).
-These are just a few examples of how to deal with disqualified people with their IRA.
+The exact list can be found on IRC 4975 (site). .

 Simply dealing with unrelated third parties when buying, selling or transferring assets eliminates 99.9% of potential prohibited transactions.
 But if you continue reading, we'll continue to review what you should avoid to protect your retirement savings.
 Let's start by using an example of self-management.
-Ok, right?
-There are no disqualified people or personal benefits.
+Let's say you agree to have your IRA buy rental property from someone you're not directly related to and then leasing it to another unrelated person.

 Your IRA will get the rent and you won't.
 However, let's assume that the person you are renting to agrees with this agreement and agrees with you that your IRA or personal funds buy another rental property that they will then rent to you.
 This type of preconceived quid pro quo (a preconceived reciprocal agreement) is called a phased or linked transaction by the IRS, because it is nothing more than a plan to avoid a transaction that would otherwise be prohibited and therefore amounts to a prohibited transaction and will be treated as such.
 How do you know when you might be making a prohibited transaction?
 One of the first things you can do is identify all the players involved in the IRA transaction.